Paul Bestford, CPO for GNFR procurement at John Lewis and Waitrose, tells us how procurement boosts the retailer’s world-famous customer service.

 This has meant focusing on supplier churn.
 “When we signed up with a supplier, we stuck with them for about 50 years on average.
 That doesn’t sit well if your goal is to think about how suppliers can contribute to innovation and competitive advantage,” says Bestford.

-He adds: “We value our supplier relationships, but a key part of this is about making a conscious choice not to go down the route of rationalizing the supply base.
+He adds: “We value our supplier relationships, but a key part of this is about making a conscious choice not to go down the route of rationalising the supply base.
 Instead, take a moment to think about whether we have got the right suppliers and how we increase our appetite for risk and innovation.”

 Increasing innovation means finding the right balance – supplier relationship management has a focus on supplier development rather than on cost savings.